-Clipping is a surgical procedure performed to treat a balloon-like bulge of an artery wall known as an aneurysm.
-As an aneurysm grows it becomes thinner and weaker.
-It can become so thin that it leaks or ruptures, releasing blood into the spaces around the brain - called a subarachnoid hemorrhage (SAH).
-A neurosurgeon places a tiny clip across the neck of the aneurysm to stop or prevent an aneurysm from bleeding.
+Clipping is a surgery performed to treat an aneurysm — a balloon-like bulge of an artery wall.
+As an aneurysm grows it can become so thin that it leaks or ruptures, releasing blood into the spaces around the brain.
+A neurosurgeon opens the skull (craniotomy) and places a tiny clip across the neck of the aneurysm to stop or prevent an aneurysm from bleeding.

 What is aneurysm clipping?

 The goal of surgical clipping is to isolate an aneurysm from the normal circulation without blocking off any small perforating arteries nearby.
 Under general anesthesia, an opening is made in the skull, called a craniotomy.
 The brain is gently retracted to locate the aneurysm.
 A small clip is placed across the base, or neck, of the aneurysm to block the normal blood flow from entering.
 The clip works like a tiny coil-spring clothespin, in which the blades of the clip remain tightly closed until pressure is applied to open the blades.
 Clips are made of titanium and remain on the artery permanently.